THE STAR

 (Points to MESSENGER)

-paying the Messenger good money to do this play.
+They're paying the Messenger good money to do this play.
 Let's not keep him waiting.

 RABBIT